Holy Ghost @ Chan Centre's 20th season

 Yet now, rounding on his ninth decade, there’s still something boyish about Carter – his fluttering frisson when he hoists his gravelly growl up into treble registers for a sostenuto wail; the way he keeps prancing excitedly to his feet faster than his (sighted) lead guitarist Joey Williams can ease him back down onto his stool.

 Likewise the group’s other two blind vocalists, Paul Beasley and Ben Moore.
 Not quite nonagenarians, they’re still venerable enough to cut stately figures in their cream-white double-breasted blazers as they file onstage, hands on each other’s shoulders.
-Bit, once they get cooking, they’re seized with boyish zest – Moore rocking in place and waving arabesques with his hand-held microphone; Beasley crooning his ecstatic falsetto straight up at the overhead spotlights.
+But, once they get cooking, they’re seized with boyish zest – Moore rocking in place and waving arabesques with his hand-held microphone; Beasley crooning his ecstatic falsetto straight up at the overhead spotlights.

 Their stage presence is all the more engaging for its unselfconsciousness.
 Lacking visual feedback, they groove with an extra spontaneity, which – as Gospel true believers – they’d probably ascribe to direct communion with the Holy Ghost.

 That same Spirit also touches their co-star in the Chan Centre spotlight, Canadian tenor Ben Heppner.
-A self-described “church-boy” ever since his Evangelical upbringing in northeast B.C., he came to UBC as an undergrad to credential himself as a choir director back in Dawson Creek.
+A self-described “church-boy” ever since his Evangelical upbringing in northeast B.C., he came to UBC as an undergrad to credential himself for a return to Dawson Creek as a choir director.
 But he got diverted into the university’s performance programme and went on to win worldwide acclaim on the grand opera stage.

 By the time the Chan Centre opened, Heppner was already a celebrity headliner in the showcase venue’s very first season.
 Now revisiting the same stage, some 20 years later, represents for him not just a homecoming to his alma mater, but also a return to his gospel roots.